Yusuprozimemet/mermaid-2d-app/README.md

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:
 # Mermaid 2D App

-An interactive web application for editing and rendering Mermaid diagrams in 2D, built with a modern React/TypeScript stack.
+An interactive web application for editing and rendering Mermaid diagrams in 2D, built with React, TypeScript, Vite, and SCSS.

 ## Features
 - **Live Mermaid Editor**: Real-time editing and preview of diagrams
 - **2D Diagram Rendering**: Responsive, high-quality visualization
 - **Component-Based Architecture**: Modular, maintainable React components
-- **Modern Tooling**: Vite for fast builds, Tailwind CSS for utility-first styling
+- **Modern Tooling**: Vite for fast builds, SCSS for custom styling

 ## Project Structure
 ```